Don’t have time to read the Guide now? We’ll email you a PDF copy.

 This is because spread betting doesn’t involve actually buying or selling the underlying security.
 Instead, it’s just making a bet on whether the price will rise or fall.

-Therefore, you can spread bet markets such as foreign stock exchanges, commodities, and bonds, all from the convenience of a single trading account, and without having to worry about currency exchange risk or opening and managing different accounts in different countries.
+Therefore, you can spread bet a wide range of markets including foreign stocks, global indices, commodities, currency pairs, and bonds, all from the convenience of a single trading account, and without having to worry about currency exchange risk or opening and managing different accounts in different countries.

 There are literally thousands of different spread bets available each trading day, so it would be impossible to name them all, but here is a rundown on the main markets you can spread bet.